tmathis720/Hydra/src/geometry/docs/about_geometry.md

           [0.0, 0.0, 1.0], [1.0, 0.0, 1.0], [1.0, 1.0, 1.0], [0.0, 1.0, 1.0],
       ];
       let volume = geometry.compute_hexahedron_volume(&hexahedron_vertices);
       assert!((volume - 1.0).abs() < 1e-10);  // Volume of a unit cube
       ```

-- **`compute_prism_volume`**:
+- **`compute_pyramid_volume`**:
-    - Computes the volume of a triangular prism by multiplying the area of the base (bottom triangle) by the height (distance between the centroids of the top and bottom triangles).
+    - Calculates the volume of a square or triangular-based pyramid by breaking down the geometry into tetrahedrons and summing their volumes.
-    - Example:
+    - **Example Usage**:
       ```rust,ignore
       let geometry = Geometry::new();
-      let prism_vertices = vec![
+      let pyramid_vertices = vec![
-          [0.0, 0.0, 0.0], [1.0, 0.0, 0.0], [0.0, 1.0, 0.0],
+          [0.0, 0.0, 0.0], [1.0, 0.0, 0.0], [1.0, 1.0, 0.0], [0.0, 1.0, 0.0], [0.5, 0.5, 1.0],
-          [0.0, 0.0, 1.0], [1.0, 0.0, 1.0], [0.0, 1.0, 1.0],
       ];
-      let volume = geometry.compute_prism_volume(&prism_vertices);
+      let volume = geometry.compute_pyramid_volume(&pyramid_vertices);
-      assert!((volume - 0.5).abs() < 1e-10);
+      assert!((volume - 1.0 / 3.0).abs() < 1e-10);
       ```

-##### 3. **Tetrahedral Decomposition**
+##### 3. **Face Normal Calculation**

-For more complex shapes, the geometry module uses **tetrahedral decomposition** to compute volumes.
-This technique is applied in the volume calculation of hexahedrons, where the shape is decomposed into 5 tetrahedrons.
-The volume of each tetrahedron is calculated and summed to get the total volume of the hexahedron.
+Face normal vectors are crucial for FVM, as they define the direction and magnitude of flux through faces.
+Normal calculations are available for triangular and quadrilateral faces.

+- **`compute_triangle_normal`**:
+    - Computes the normal vector of a triangle face using the cross product of two edge vectors.
-- **`compute_tetrahedron_volume`**:
+- **`compute_quadrilateral_normal`**:
-    - This function is used internally to calculate the volume of individual tetrahedrons, which is then used in the decomposition process.
+    - Computes the normal vector of a quadrilateral by dividing it into two triangles and averaging their normals.

 ##### 4. **Handling Degenerate Cases**

-The module is designed to handle **degenerate cases**, where cells collapse into lower-dimensional shapes (e.g., all vertices of a hexahedron lie on the same plane).
-In such cases, the volume should be zero, and the module appropriately returns this value.
-This ensures that numerical simulations remain stable even when encountering degenerate geometries.
+For robustness, the module handles degenerate cases where cells collapse into lower-dimensional shapes.
+For instance, if a hexahedron collapses into a plane, the volume will be computed as zero, and centroid calculations will default to the average position of the vertices, ensuring stable simulations under various conditions.

-- Example:
+- **Example of Degenerate Handling**:
   ```rust,ignore
   let geometry = Geometry::new();
   let degenerate_hexahedron_vertices = vec![